stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 This is strictly additive.

-Where existing, user-defined properties collide, Swift could not derive properties.
+Where existing, user-defined properties collide, Swift cannot derive properties.

 ## Effect on ABI stability